YuraBeseda/marketplace/README.md

 * Authentication functionality for Trader/User
 * Managing products publications & traders from website interface
+* Uploading media images of products and storing on AWS bucket
 * Powerful admin panel for advanced managing

 ## Demo